Bob Ell: Biography

-Ell floated Leda on the Australian Stock Exchange in the late 1980s and privatised the company in 1990.
+Ell floated Leda on the Australian Securities Exchange in the late 1980s and privatised the company in 1990.

 In 2009 it was reported that Ell acted as a surety for Michael McGurk and provided A$100,000 in bail for firebombing and assault charges against McGurk; with the charges subsequently dropped.
 Following the 2009 murder of McGurk, Ell issued a statement detailing his business and personal relationship with McGurk.
 According to media reports, McGurk had been negotiating on behalf of Ell and for business associates of nightclub identity John Ibrahim to run the downstairs bar area of the Crest in return for an investment of $10–$15 million.
 In addition, Ell had been a potential sponsor of a proposed western Sydney A-League soccer team, in a deal brokered in 2009 by McGurk.
 Ell had a longstanding dispute with Greens Tweed Shire councillor Katie Milne where he successfully sued her for defamation in the NSW Supreme Court, and was awarded A$15,000 in damages.
 The defamation action related to an email sent by Milne alleging he had a scandalous association with McGurk.

-In 2012 Ell sought and was granted permission by the Privileges Committee of the New South Wales Legislative Council to lodge a Citizen's Right of Reply on behalf of Leda Holdings Pty Limited.
+In 2012, Ell sought and was granted permission by the Privileges Committee of the New South Wales Legislative Council to lodge a Citizen's Right of Reply on behalf of Leda Holdings.
 The reply related to comments by Cate Faehrmann MLC, a member of the NSW Greens, in the Legislative Council on 9 November 2011.
 Ell's reply highlighted errors of fact and distortions contained in Faehrmann's speech.
 The Privileges Committee ordered that the Citizen's Right of Reply be published.